-The aim of the course is to guide first-year DPhil students through the start of their DPhil project.
-In the PRS seminar, students will have the opportunity to present and actively discuss their project proposals, the Transfer of Status process, first paper or chapter, and professional aspects of being an academic (e.g., publishing and reviewing).
+The aim of the workshop is to guide first-year doctoral students through the start of their DPhil project.
+Students will have the opportunity to present and actively discuss their project proposals, the Transfer of Status process, first paper or chapter, and professional aspects of being an academic.
 Students will learn about how to receive and give constructive comments, to respond to them, and to use them in a productive way, in revising and improving their work.